core-challenge/2023solver-submission/README.md

 ## ToDo at the Submission

-  1. please fill in and send your information through [this Google](https://forms.gle/CGYfrksJASwGUpWYA) Form](https://forms.gle/CGYfrksJASwGUpWYA).
+  1. please fill in and send your information through [this Google form](https://forms.gle/CGYfrksJASwGUpWYA).
   2. submit your products as a private Github repository which contains
     - a Docker file
     - a solver description